Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Experiments for Finding Optimal Hyperparameters

 \subsection{Effect of Cycle Length on Refusal Feature Updates}

-During the teacher preparation stage, the cycle determines both the interval and the number of samples used to update the standard refusal feature, which serves as important reference for distinguishing between features of harmful and harmless prompts in our ReFT model.
-A short cycle updates the standard refusal feature more frequently but with fewer samples, which can lead to unstable training due to variance of refusal features.
-In contrast, a long cycle uses more samples for each update but, due to its infrequent updates, may overfit to suboptimal refusal features.
-Table~\ref{tab:cycle} presents the harmful score and finetuning accuracy across different cycle lengths and the corresponding number of samples used for updating the standard refusal feature.
-The results show that frequent updates with a short cycle help the ReFT model more effectively separate harmful from harmless prompts and generate appropriate refusal responses to harmful inputs.
+During the teacher preparation stage, the cycle determines both the interval and the number of samples used to update the refusal feature, which serves as important reference for distinguishing between features of harmful and harmless prompts in our Ref-Teacher model.
+A short cycle updates the refusal feature more frequently but with fewer samples, which can lead to unstable training due to variance of refusal features.
+In contrast, a long cycle uses more samples for each update but, due to its infrequent updates, may overfit to suboptimal refusal feature.
+Table~\ref{tab:cycle} presents the harmful score (HS) and finetuning accuracy (FA) across different cycle lengths and the corresponding number of samples used for updating the standard refusal feature.
+The results show that frequent updates with a short cycle help the Ref-Teacher model more effectively separate harmful from harmless prompts and generate appropriate refusal responses to harmful inputs.